OmarMiniesy/Notes/Windows/Tools/Sysmon.md

 ### General Notes

 _Sysmon_ short for _System Monitor_ is a Windows system service part of the [[Sysinternals]] tool suite and driver that monitors system activity and logs it to the [[Windows Events Log]].
-- System activity includes network connections, process creation, changes to files, ...
+- System activity includes network connections, process creation, changes to files..
 - Each type of event that is logged has a unique ID: [list of IDs](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon#events).

 > It can log information that doesn't appear in the *Security Event* logs, making it a powerful tool for deep system monitoring and forensic analysis.